Takikomi gohan, miso soup and pickles

 The process of making the takikomi gohan was totally new to me, and I enjoyed the methodical nature of it.
 Davies makes clear in the recipe that the important thing is the layering; you simply need to put a layer of washed uncooked rice at the bottom of a pan, put some carrots, marinated chicken, mushrooms, and dashi (stock) then bring to the boil and simmer for around half an hour.
 This is very straightforward and gives more than enough time to make the carrot and daikon salad – which is a bit like a very mild pickle as it principally involves rice vinegar and sugar.

 While the recipe recommends dried shiitake mushrooms to make the dashi and put in the rice bowl, I used a combination of regular dried mushrooms and black fungus, and these still tasted rich and gave the dish some depth.
-I also quite regularly make my own miso soup, and so had some bonito dashi in the fridge (if you want to make your own, I recommend The Wok p.519) which I combined with some tofu, spring onion, wakame seaweed, and miso paste (many varieties are available, I personally prefer Yutaka Organic).
+I also quite regularly make my own miso soup, and so had some bonito dashi in the fridge (this is really easy to make and you can find the recipe here) which I combined with some tofu, spring onion, wakame seaweed, and miso paste (many varieties are available, I personally prefer Yutaka Organic).
 Having dashi ready to go in this way means it only takes 5 minutes to make miso soup – the stock will keep for about a week in the fridge and much longer in the freezer.

 A close-up of the mushroom and kombu dashi for the takikomi gohan